albertz/Coding-Game-Intro/README.md

 In any case, the project team people will most likely be very happy to introduce you to their code and help you to extend it by some fun idea of you.

+# Language

+The programming language doesn't really matter that much.
+Don't be scared about C++.
+It isn't really that complicated.
+That's what most games use, and that's also what we mostly use here.
+Python is of course also a very good starting language.
+But this tutorial here is not about a programming language comparison.
+You will find many such comparisons via Google.
+And many people also have different opinions about it.

 # Some simple game ideas

 * 2D side-based action jump-n-run / shooter game.